Musician, Conductor, Educator

-Dr. John Falskow is Director of Instrumental Music at Tacoma Community College, where he also has served as Chair of the Music Department.
-John is the Dean of the Arts, Humanities, and Social Sciences Division.
-At the college John conducts the TCC Orchestra, TCC Symphonic Band, and teaches a wide variety of classes in the music curriculum.
+Dr. John Falskow is Director of Instrumental Music at Tacoma Community College, where he also has served as Chair of the Music Department and as the Dean of the Arts, Humanities, and Social Sciences Division.
+As a tenured professor of music, and director of instrumental music - John conducts the TCC Orchestra, TCC Symphonic Band, and teaches a wide variety of classes in the college music curriculum.
 In addition to duties at TCC, John is the conductor of the Seattle Wind Symphony, Puget Sound Youth Wind Ensemble, and Brass Band Tacoma.
 Falskow is an active conductor, music educator, and trumpeter in the Northwest region.

 John’s connection to the trumpet and brass instrument family has influenced his activities.
 For nine years John was the conductor of PugetBrass – a Seattle based British brass band.
 For most of the last 21 years John has conducted Brass Unlimited – a 15 piece brass and percussion ensemble.
 John has also guest conducted with many brass ensembles and brass bands in the Pacific Northwest.
 In March 2018, John was the featured guest conductor and clinician at the Northwest Brass Festival.
 In the fall of 2018, John founded Brass Band Tacoma – a British style brass band based in Tacoma.
 As a cornet player, John performed with Kansas City’s Fountain City Brass Band when they won the 2016 North American Brass Band Championships.